JB-26/website-portfolio/src/blog/2021-09-05-the-new-office.md

 I also took a look at another office space provider; [Regus](https://trends.google.co.uk/trends/explore?date=2019-01-01%202021-08-30&geo=GB&q=Regus).
 And it didn't look too good there either.

+And it should be of no surprise to anyone that the trends for [working from home](https://trends.google.co.uk/trends/explore?date=2019-01-01%202021-08-30&geo=GB&q=working%20from%20home) has seen a massive increase in search trends.

+Interestingly, there have been several spikes about if [you have to go back to the office](https://trends.google.co.uk/trends/explore?date=2019-01-01%202021-08-30&geo=GB&q=do%20I%20have%20to%20go%20back%20to%20the%20office).

 So it seems that going back to the office isn't on the cards for many.
 But what we do know is that the pandemic did cause house prices to spike as high as [13% (from June 2021 to June 2021)](https://www.bbc.co.uk/news/business-58274811), as people begin to look for housing with more space.
-So naturally, the search term for buying a house saw an increase.
+So naturally, the search term for [buying a house](https://trends.google.co.uk/trends/explore?date=2019-01-01%202021-08-30&geo=GB&q=house%20for%20sale) saw an increase.

 As a first time buyer myself, house prices at the moment aren't great.
 So what are people doing then?
-Turns out people are interested in [home improvements](https://trends.google.co.uk/trends/explore?date=2019-01-01%202021-08-30&geo=GB&q=home%20improvement), with interest returning to 2019 levels.
+Turns out people are interested in [home improvements](https://trends.google.co.uk/trends/explore?date=2019-01-01%202021-08-30&geo=GB&q=home%20improvement), which spiked as it seemed that working from home was going to be in place for a whie.
+But now, interest appears to be returning to 2019 levels.

 Similar results can be seen for [home extensions](https://trends.google.co.uk/trends/explore?date=2019-01-01%202021-08-30&geo=GB&q=house%20extension).

 I then decided to take a stab at something completely different.
 What if someone doesn't have the space to make improvements or make an extension?
 So I punched in the term of [garden office](https://trends.google.co.uk/trends/explore?date=2019-01-01%202021-08-30&geo=GB&q=%2Fm%2F064pl3n) and to my surprise - people are really wanting a garden office!
 And the demand for it doesn't appear to be slowing down!

+In fact, there has been a spike in people looking up on how to [build their own garden office!](https://trends.google.co.uk/trends/explore?q=how%20to%20build%20a%20garden%20office&date=2019-01-01%202021-08-30&geo=GB)

+So it seems that people are doing whatever they can to find more room in their homes.

-So I decided to take a look at garden offices, and there are quite a few to choose from.
+I decided to take a look at garden offices, and there are quite a few to choose from.
 - [SMART](https://www.smartgardenoffices.co.uk/)
 - [The Garden Office](https://www.thegardenoffice.co.uk/)
 - [Garden Buildings Direct](https://www.gardenbuildingsdirect.co.uk/garden-offices)